This post may contain affiliate links. Please read our disclosure policy.

 chicken noodle casserole before and after baking

-Top with the remaining cheese, then cover with foil and bake for 25-30 minutes.
+Top with the remaining cheese, then cover with foil and bake until hot and melty.

 Substitutions and variations

-• You can use frozen broccoli if you prefer.
+• Use frozen broccoli if you prefer.
 I’d thaw it first (drain well) then add to the casserole in step 3, or add it frozen to the boiling noodles, but only for up to a minute or so (frozen broccoli is already partially cooked).

 • You could use other vegetables instead of or in addition to the broccoli.
 Frozen peas, corn, or pre-chopped frozen veggies will work too.
 I’d add them into the boiling water a minute or so before draining it.

-• You can swap the scallions for a 1/2 teaspoon or so of onion powder if you prefer.
+• Swap the scallions for a 1/2 teaspoon or so of onion powder if you prefer.

 Helpful tips